mlbrnm/mlbrnm/README.md

 ---

 ## About Me
 Lifelong technology enthusiast.
-Love knowing how things work, whether mechanical, biological or digital!
+I love knowing how things work, whether mechanical, biological or digital!

 Experience as a professional Bubble.io developer, including advanced functionalities such as API integration and custom JavaScript plugin development, as well as working in the healthcare and film industries.